kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7571-support-pod-level-resources/README.md

 **Pros**:
 - The primary container (`ide`) is less likely to be killed under memory pressure because sidecars (`tool1`, `tool2`) have higher `oom_score_adj` values, the OOM killer targets them first during node pressure evictions.
 See the [updated OOM killer behavior and formula](https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/2837-pod-level-resource-spec/README.md#oom-killer-behavior) when pod-level resources are present.
-- Sidecars, such as logging agents or mesh proxies (`tool1` or `tool2`) can borrow idle CPU from other containers in the pod.
+- Sidecars, such as logging agents or mesh proxies (like `tool1` or `tool2`), that don't use container-level limits can borrow idle CPU from other containers in the pod when they experience a spike in usage.
 Pod-level resources allow a container experiencing a spike to access idle resources from others, optimizing overall utilization.

 **Cons**:
 - Applying both pod-level and container-level recommendations requires eviction because [in-place pod-level resource resizing](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/5419-pod-level-resources-in-place-resize) is not yet available.